Youssou N'Dour: Early life

 Ethnically, N'Dour is Serer, born to a Serer father and a Toucouleur mother.
 However, culturally, N'Dour is Wolof.
 He was born in Dakar.
-He started performing at age 12 and would later perform regularly with the Star Band, Dakar's most popular group during the 1970s.
+He started performing at the age of 12 and would later perform regularly with the Star Band, Dakar's most popular group during the 1970s.

 Despite N'Dour's maternal connection to the traditional griot caste, he was not raised in that tradition, which he learned instead from his sibling.
 Although patrilineally from the noble N'Dour family, his parents' world-view encouraged a modern outlook, leaving him open to two cultures and thereby inspiring N'Dour's identity as a modern griot.
 As a Mouride disciple, taalibé in Wolof, a Muslim of the Mouride brotherhood, one of the large four Sufi orders in Senegambia, he often incorporated aspects of Islamic music and chants into his work.

 Music career

-At the age of 15, Youssou N'Dour joined Super Diamono and, in 1975, toured with the band in West Africa.
+At the age of 15, Youssou N'Dour joined a band called Diamono and, in 1975, toured with the band in West Africa.

 In 1976 when N'Dour was 16 years old, he signed a contract to sing with Ibra Kasse's Star Band at Kasse's Miami club in Dakar where he would become a sensation.